ericfernandesferreira/audio/README.txt

-- you need to clone with command : git clone https://gitlab.com/grinder/audio.git And then inside the created folder run the installation script sh build-audio-nvidia.sh (for nvidia users) sh build-audio-intel.sh (for integred intel users)
+- you need to clone with command : git clone https://gitlab.com/grinder/audio.git And then inside the created folder run the installation script sh build-audio-nvidia.sh (for nvidia users) sh build-audio-intel.sh (for intel users)

 *** IMPORTANT
 if you will use Wine is good to compile packages like GSM and OpenAL in 32bits